xogusrns123/Helix-ASPLOS25/artifact_evaluation/ae_readme.md

 # Artifact Evaluation for Helix - Reproducibility

 We assume that the environment has already been set up based on the `readme.md` in the root directory of the repository.
+Please ask the AE chairs for access to the 24-node cluster we provide.
 You can use the host machine in the cluster to run simulator experiments.
 You will need the whole cluster of 24 machines to run the experiments for the prototype system.
 A copy of the artifact is stored in `~/helix`.
 Before starting artifact evaluation for reproducibility, run the following command to